 Six months ago, Gabriel had been offered a job teaching college art in a town about forty-five minutes away.
 It was a larger town than Waldmeer and a number of Waldmeer residents travelled to it every day for work.
 Country people get used to driving long distances.

 “At least, the scenery is nice,” said Gabriel, “and I’m not looking at the next car’s backside like all the city people.”

 The job had precipitated Gabriel’s decision to remain in Waldmeer rather than return to Eraldus.
 He still worked on his own art but three days teaching at the College gave a steady and reliable income; a bonus to any artist.
 Gabriel was initially reluctant to take the job, feeling that he might be, somehow, betraying himself but he was a realistic person and decided he could take it without betraying anything.
 It was working well.
 He enjoyed his students.
 They adored him and he valued that appreciation.
 After a few months at the College, he even told Amira that his art had improved as a result of teaching.
 Generally, Gabriel was loving lots of things at the moment.
 He was happy.
 That made Amira happy.

 He leaned over and kissed Amira on the lips, “What did you dream about last night?”
 He pulled her closer, “Did you dream about me?”

 Amira started to recall where she had been last night, “No. I dreamed…” She paused and said, “I dreamed of somewhere else.”

 Gabriel looked at her intently and stepped back slightly, “Well, you are awake now and here.
 Just remember that or one day you will dream yourself to another place altogether.”
-He opened the front door, braced himself for the cold air, and readjusted his scarf creatively.
+He opened the front door and readjusted his scarf creatively.
 Amira pondered that her scarf usually looked plain in comparison.
 “You don’t need to dream about anything, Amira,” continued Gabriel.
 “We have a happy dream right here.”